juanpabloinformatica/nand2tetris/notes/notes.md

 ## Project 5

 - So for doing this project we need to organice our thoughts, so first
   - What do we have to do?
     - build
       - CPU [0]
       - MEMORY [1]
       - ROM --> (already provided) [2]
       - COMPUTER == CPU + MEMORY + ROM [4]

 - So that is the order that I will take for build each component.

 ### [0]

+- Execute the current instruction
+- Figure out which instruction to execute next

 - So what do we need for building the cpu

 - First look the interface that we need to implement, for knowing what we receive and what we send
   - inputs:
     - instruction --> (Comming from the ROM)